 TRY EARLY INTERVENTION

 Early intervention focuses on a child’s overall healthy developmental skills in 5 areas of development (Communication/Language, Social/Emotional.
 Motor, Adaptive, Cognitive).
-Services cover ages 0-5 years old.
-For ages 0-3, services may be at NO COST through the Early Steps Program and are subject to eligibility.
+Our services cover ages 14 months old-5 years old and emphasizes the social/ emotional domain.

 Early Intervention Services: